-We all have different fears, even though some fears may be more universal than others.
+Some fears may be more universal than others (spiders, anyone?).
 Think about your deepest fear and why this makes you fearful.
 How do you tend to confront or cope with your fear?

 56. What are the most important lessons you’ve learned so far?

-Different events in life can shape our perspective of the world.
+Different events in life can shape our perspective of the world and the way we go about our lives.
 What are the most important lessons that you have learned in life so far?
 How did these moments influence your current beliefs and ideas?

 57. How have your relationships shaped you?

-Everyone has influential relationships in their life.
-Some of these relationships might be with family members, friends, romantic partners, or even mentors.
+We all have influential relationships in our lives, big and small.
+Some of these relationships might be with family members, friends, romantic partners, or even mentors or co-workers.
 Reflect on how these relationships have shaped you as a person.

 58. What is your passion?

-Everyone has an interest that makes them excited to wake up in the morning.
-What is your passion?
+Do you have an interest that makes you excited to wake up in the morning?
+What is your true passion?
 How did you develop this interest?

 59. What are some of the best and worst things about today’s world?

 The world is an amazing place, yet it also has some inherent flaws.
-What are some of the best and worst things about today’s world?
-How does this impact your daily life?
+What are some of the best and worst things about today’s world and how does this impact your daily life?